cassiozen/mithryn-ttrpg/rules.md

 ## Ability Checks

-When a character attempts an action that is risky, dramatic, or challenging, the GM asks for a specific ability check.
-The player then rolls **2d12** and adds any applicable **Rank bonus** from Tags.
-If the result is **equal to or greater than** that ability’s TN, the action succeeds.
+When a character attempts something risky, dramatic, or challenging, the GM may call for an ability check.
+If a relevant tag applies, lower the TN by your Rank.
+The player then rolls **2d12**: If the result is **equal to or greater than** that ability’s TN, the attempt succeeds.

 ### Difficulty penalties